ITAgnesmeyer/MimeTypeExtension/README.md

 # MimeTypeExtension
-Extension for FileInfo to get responding MIME-Type
+Extension for FileInfo.
+Returns the matching MIME type of a file.

 NuGet:
 https://www.nuget.org/packages/MimeTypeExtension/1.0.0